DwangoMediaVillage/pqkmeans/README.md

     - `brew install cmake` for OS X
     - `sudo apt install cmake` for Ubuntu
 - OpenMP (Optional)
-    - If openmp is installed, it will automatically used to parallelize the algorithm for faster calculation.
+    - If openmp is installed, it will be automatically used to parallelize the algorithm for faster calculation.

 ### Build & install
-You can install the library by one line
+You can install the library in one line by:
 ```
 pip install --process-dependency-links git+https://github.com/DwangoMediaVillage/pqkmeans.git
 ```
-Or, equivalently, you can build and install the library one by one
+Or, equivalently, you can manually build and install the library by:
 ```
 git clone https://github.com/DwangoMediaVillage/pqkmeans.git
 cd pqkmeans